nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/response-headers.md

 EOF
 ```

+This HTTPRoute has a few important properties:

+- The `parentRefs` references the gateway resource that we created, and specifically defines the `http` listener to attach to, via the `sectionName` field.
+- `cafe.example.com` is the hostname that is matched for all requests to the backends defined in this HTTPRoute.
+- The `match` rule defines that all requests with the path prefix `/headers` are sent to the `headers` Service.

 ### Send Traffic to the Headers Application

 We will use `curl` with the `-i` flag to access the application and include the response headers in the output: